 Concept and design of a single-page web application based on HTML5 and JQueryUI on the client side, and PHP and MySQL on the server side, exchanging data via AJAX.
 The system is securely accessible from any browser, on any platform, over a local network or connected to the Internet.

 This data entry / project management / management information system is used daily by Mars Premedia to track and invoice jobs, prepare estimates, and generate reports.
-The system has gone through many incarnations and names (Print Data Manager, Prepress Manager) as it was adapted to different employers over time.
-Originally conceived on a Tandy 100 computer using GW-BASIC, the console application evolved to MS-DOS using QuickBASIC, then C and C++ languages, until at last becoming the modern platform-independent web app that it is today, Project Data Manager, built on JQuery UI, PHP, and MySQL.
-The application is constantly evolving with new features and added capability as emerging technologies are employed (for example, currently porting PHP back-end to Node.js).
+The system has gone through a number of variations and names (Print Data Manager, Prepress Manager) as it was adapted to different employers over time.
+Originally conceived on a Tandy 100 computer using GW-BASIC, the console application evolved to MS-DOS using QuickBASIC, then C and C++ languages, until at last becoming the modern platform-independent web app that it is today, Project Data Manager.
+The application is constantly evolving with added capability as emerging technologies are employed (for example, currently porting PHP back end to Node.js).

-This software is a truly “single page” web application — the page does not scroll, which would otherwise leave parts of the interface out of view.
+This software is truly a “single page” web application — the page does not scroll, which would otherwise leave parts of the interface out of view.
 Every data entry field and action button are constantly visible during use.
 As the browser window changes size, the interface adapts to maintain a single browser page.
-Focused on efficient data entry, this is not software intended for a phone’s small screen.
+Focused on data entry, this is not software intended for a phone’s small screen.
 And though it could work reasonably well, it is not meant for tablets either.
-The intent is for intensive data entry using a desktop workstation and full-size screen.
-Variations better for small screens are always possible but has not been the intent of this particular version of the software.
+The intent is for entering and retrieving information using screen sizes of desktop workstations, and with emphasis on keyboard input and control.
+Variations better for small screens and touch devices are always possible but has not been the intent of this particular version of the software.

-The design of the code base was always intended to easily adapt to other uses.
-The interface layout is a group of scrolling lists on the left, showing current job orders, search results, and job templates.
+The design of the base code was always meant to easily adapt to other uses.
+The interface is a group of scrolling lists on the left, showing current job orders, search results, and job templates.
 On the right is a series of tabs that divide the selected job into areas of concern.
-New tabs may be added and data entry fields modified as needed to suit other uses.
+New tabs may be added and data entry fields are easily updated as needed to suit other uses.
 The possibilities are not limited to a specific industry.

 As the application is for private use, access is restricted, though a deployment of the application using a demonstration database is available to showcase its capability.
 Contact William to arrange a demonstration using private credentials.